 We draw attention to Notes 2(d), 5, and 11 to the financial statements.
-Investments at fair value are measured using a discounted cash flow model.
+Investments at fair value are measured using a discounted cash flow model or capitalized cash flow.
 The Entity recognizes that the determination of fair value of its investments at fair value becomes more judgmental the longer the investments are held.
 Typically, the risk profile and future cash flows expected from the individual investments change over time.
 The Entity's valuation model incorporates these factors each reporting period.
-The Entity has recorded investments at fair value of \$880,512,000 as at December 31, 2020.
-Significant assumptions in determining the fair value of investments at fair value include the discount rate, terminal value growth rate and changes in future distributions for preferred unit investments, and the discount rate, terminal value growth rate and estimated future cash flows for common equity investments.
+The Entity has recorded investments at fair value of \$1,185,327,000 as at December 31, 2021.
+Significant assumptions in determining the fair value of investments at fair value include the discount rate, terminal value growth rate and changes in future distributions for preferred unit investments, and the discount rate, terminal value growth rate, cash flow multiple and estimated future cash flows for common equity investments.